fastoch/Arch-Linux-via-WSL/README.md

 - Ensure that you have PowerShell 5.1 or later installed on your system:
   - `$PSVersionTable`
+- check the current execution policy:
+  - `Get-ExecutionPolicy`
-- set the PowerShell execution policy to allow script execution:
+- if needed, set the PowerShell execution policy to allow script execution:
   - `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser`
 - Execute the following command to download and install Scoop:
   - `irm get.scoop.sh | iex`